 What should I do if my tooth is knocked out in an accident?

 If an adult tooth is knocked out, try to find the tooth and handle it only by the crown — the white visible part — avoiding contact with the root.
 Rinse it gently with milk if needed, and attempt to reinsert it into the socket.
-If this is not possible, store the tooth in milk and seek emergency dental care immediately.
-Time is an important factor — seeing a dentist within 30 to 60 minutes may improve the likelihood of successfully reimplanting the tooth.
+If this is not possible, store the tooth in milk or hold it inside your cheek and seek emergency dental care immediately.
+Time is an important factor, and seeing a dentist within 30 to 60 minutes may improve the likelihood of successfully reimplanting the tooth.
+Baby teeth that are knocked out should generally not be reimplanted, but a dental assessment is still advisable.

 Can a chipped tooth heal on its own?

 Tooth enamel does not regenerate or heal in the way that skin or bone can.
 Once a tooth is chipped, the lost structure will not grow back naturally.
-A dentist can assess the chip, smooth any sharp edges, and recommend whether restorative treatment such as bonding or a crown may be beneficial.
+However, minor chips that only affect the enamel surface may not always require immediate treatment.
+A dentist can assess the chip, smooth any sharp edges, and recommend whether restorative treatment — such as bonding or a crown — may be beneficial.
+It is worth having even small chips evaluated, as they can sometimes indicate deeper structural damage that is not visible to the eye.

 How quickly should I see a dentist after a tooth injury?

+As a general guide, it is advisable to see a dentist as soon as possible following any dental trauma.
 For a knocked-out tooth, seeking care within the first hour is particularly important.
-For other injuries such as chips, cracks, or loosened teeth, arranging an appointment within the same day or the next day is generally recommended.
+For other injuries, such as chips, cracks, or loosened teeth, arranging an appointment within the same day or the next day is generally recommended.
+Even if the initial pain subsides, a professional assessment is valuable because some complications — such as nerve damage or root fractures — may only become apparent during a clinical examination or through dental imaging.

 Will my tooth change colour after an injury?

 It is possible for a tooth to change colour following trauma.
-A tooth that appears darker in the weeks or months after an injury may indicate that the blood supply to the pulp has been affected.
-This warrants a dental assessment to determine whether the pulp remains healthy.
+A tooth that appears darker — grey, yellow, or pink — in the weeks or months after an injury may indicate that the blood supply to the pulp has been affected.
+This does not always mean the tooth is non-viable, but it does warrant a dental assessment.
+The dentist may monitor the tooth over time and carry out tests to determine whether the pulp remains healthy.
+If the pulp has lost vitality, treatment options such as root canal therapy may be discussed.

-Disclaimer: This article is for general informational purposes only and does not constitute clinical advice.
+This article is for general informational purposes only and does not constitute clinical advice.
 Treatment suitability and outcomes depend on individual clinical assessment by a qualified dental professional.
+If you are experiencing a dental emergency, please contact a dental professional or visit your nearest emergency dental service.